AFNY Logo

 Queensboro Bridge Fluff Piece Writes Transit out of History, Stalin-Style

-This Sunday filler piece commemorating the 100th anniversary of the opening of the Queensboro Bridge completely leaves out even the briefest mention or image of the once-extensive public transportation over the bridge, nor transit's huge role in the early development of Queens.
-Written by James Barron, "To Fans, a Steel Swan, Not an Ugly Duckling" features a large and pretty photograph of the bridge in late afternoon, which takes up lots of space in the Sunday paper's metropolitan section rather than say, actual journalism about the city's pressing problems.
-The article wrongly claims the Hell Gate [rail] Bridge links Manhattan and the Bronx, and its comments about the "little people" who "make the city run" implies they all drive in over the bridge.
+The article even wrongly claims the Hell Gate [rail] Bridge links Manhattan and the Bronx, and its comments about the "little people" who "make the city run" implies they all commute by car into Manhattan via the bridge.
 In reality, they're on the subway.
-It's as if the reporters at the Times were visiting some little-understood foreign country, rather than the teeming borough just a short distance from their posh 8th Avenue headquarters.
+It's as if the reporters at the Times were visiting some little-understood, and much looked down upon foreign country, rather than the teeming borough just a short distance from their posh 8th Avenue headquarters.
 [For a much better understanding of the Hell Gate Bridge, read "The Eighth Bridge", by Tom Buckley, which appeared in the New Yorker on Jan.
 14, 1991.]

 December 22, 2008 edition [Monday]: